 The brown paper crackled as I lifted the package, so reassuringly heavy.
 I brought it to my nose and sniffed the seam.
+Sweet, nutty.
+I felt the salesperson’s eyes on me and I looked up and smiled.

 Other shoppers might understand the thrill of the consumer hunt and the victory of the eventual purchase.
 But I don’t suspect many would extend this sense of satisfaction to an elusive bag of flour.